WHAT IS FOURTH WALL FOLKESTONE?

 CONNECTING WITH THE LOCAL COMMUNITY…

-Because we’re situated on a high street, Fourth Wall Folkestone is perfectly placed to be a community arts hub.
-We have lots of through traffic so are able to reach people who might not ordinarily engage in arts or mental health, but are curious about what’s going on behind the window.
+We programme events in spaces where we are able to reach people who might not ordinarily engage in arts or mental health, but are curious about what’s going on and the themes we are exploring.

-We are connecting with the local community not only by inviting everyone in and offering talks, events, drop in workshops etc. but also by its involvement with other community events such festivals, open studios, talks, workshops, university, and school projects.
-Members of the local community are involved in what is happening, are leading their own projects within the space and co-producing activities wherever possible.
-Fourth Wall Folkestone has connected with and become involved with many other local community groups, so our reach is quite far.
+Members of the local community are still involved in what is happening, and we look to collaborate and co-producing activities wherever possible.
+Fourth Wall Folkestone has connected with and become involved with many other local community groups over the years, so our reach extends quite far.

 JOIN OUR MAILING LIST